Ring girl: MMA

-Playboy is an American entertainment magazine.
-Here is a list of notable ring girls who have posed for Playboy.
+A list follows of notable ring girls who have posed for the American entertainment magazine, Playboy.

 Controversies

 Allegations of sexism

-Some sports journalists claim that ring girls are unnecessary.
-Ring girls first appeared in boxing.
-Having half-naked women at the games provides sexual attraction for the male audience.
-In contrast, some people see ring girls as a harmless tradition.
-Boxing promoter Lisa Elovich calls the practice "part of the show."
+Some sports journalists claim that the use of ring girls, which first started in boxing, is unnecessary.
+Critics argue that half-naked women at the games provides sexual stimulation for the male audience, whereas others regard them as harmless tradition; boxing promoter Lisa Elovich describes the practice as "part of the show."

 "Ring boys" or "ring guys" have been proposed for women's matches.
-Pro-boxer Mikaela Laurén said "I want a number boy.
+Professional boxer Mikaela Laurén said, "I want a number boy.
 I think that's only fair, and I'm sure it will give the women in the audience some pleasure as well."

-While all-female fighting promotion Invicta FC utilizes ring girls, the promotion brought in UFC fighter and sometimes model Elias Theodorou to serve as a ring boy at Invicta FC 28.
+While all-female fighting promoter Invicta FC uses ring girls, the promoter brought in UFC fighter and model Elias Theodorou to serve as a ring boy at Invicta FC 28.
 Theodorou received criticism, however, for using the occasion to promote sponsors.

 Payments

-There were speculations that ring girls are paid more than some female athletes.
+There has been speculation that ring girls are paid more than female fighters.
 In 2015, former UFC bantamweight champion Ronda Rousey protested.
 "Do you think her walking in circles," argued Rousey, "is worth more (than fighters)? ... either the ring card girls are paid too much, or the fighters aren't paid enough."
 UFC ring girls are reputedly paid $18,000 a year.
 This excludes jobs outside the UFC, like modeling.
 UFC ring girl Arianny Celeste protested, calling Rousey a "big bully".
 "I think people don't realise how much work it is to be a model," argued Celeste, "Trying being like a live mannequin and having clients put you in a million different outfits...
 It's not as easy as it looks...
 Not a lot of people would know that unless they were in my shoes."